What is a proforma invoice? Uses, format and GST rules

 What should a pro forma invoice look like?

-- Clear "Pro Forma Invoice" labelling
+- Document label: Include a clear "Pro Forma Invoice" heading

-Additional requirements for imports:
+Additional requirements apply for imports:

 How is a pro forma invoice different from other invoices (and quotes)?

 Pro forma invoices differ from other business documents in timing and purpose.
+Unlike standard invoices, they don't request payment or create accounting entries.

 - Pro forma: Used after price agreement for administrative purposes